grafana/grafana/docs/sources/panels-visualizations/visualizations/traces/index.md

 ### Use a variable to add other links to traces

-Traces results include links to an Explorer page that render the trace.
-You can add other links to traces in the table that fill in the `traceId` dashboard variable when selected so that the trace is visualized in the same dashboard.
+The results in the Traces panel include links to the **Explore** page that renders the trace.
+You can add other links to traces in the table that fill in the `traceId` dashboard variable when selected, so that the trace is visualized in the same dashboard.

-To do so, we’re going to create a set of data links in the panel.
+To do so, you need to create a set of data links in the panel.
+Take the following steps:

-1. Select **Add link** from the **Data links** section of the right menu.
+1. In the right-side menu, under **Data links**, select **Add link**.
 1. Add a **Title** for the data link.
 1. Find the UUID of the dashboard by looking in your browser’s address bar when the full dashboard is being rendered.
-Because this is a link to a dashboard in the same Grafana instance, only the path of the dashboard is required. <br /> {{< figure src="/static/img/docs/panels/traces/screensnot-traces-uuid-url.png" caption="Unique identifier for the dashboard" >}}
+Because this is a link to a dashboard in the same Grafana stack, only the path of the dashboard is required. <br /> {{< figure src="/static/img/docs/panels/traces/screensnot-traces-uuid-url.png" caption="Unique identifier for the dashboard" >}}

-1. In the `URL` edit field, we are going to make self-reference to the dashboard that contains both of the panels.
+1. In the **URL** field, make a self-reference to the dashboard that contains both of the panels.
 This self-reference uses the value of the selected trace in the table to fill in the dashboard variable.
-We’ll use the path for the dashboard from the previous step and then fill in the value of `traceId` using the selected results from the TraceQL table.
-The trace ID is exposed using the `traceID` data field in the returned results, so we use that as the value for our dashboard variable. <br/> {{< figure class="float-right"  src="/static/img/docs/panels/traces/screenshot-traces-edit-link.png" caption="Edit link and add the Trace link" >}}
+Use the path for the dashboard from the previous step and then fill in the value of `traceId` using the selected results from the TraceQL table.
+The trace ID is exposed using the `traceID` data field in the returned results, so use that as the value for the dashboard variable. <br/> {{< figure class="float-right"  src="/static/img/docs/panels/traces/screenshot-traces-edit-link.png" caption="Edit link and add the Trace link" >}}

 1. Select **Save** to save the data link.
 1. Select **Apply** from the panel editor to apply the panel to the dashboard.
-   Extend the width of the new table panel so that it covers the width of your dashboard.
-   It’s also worth saving your dashboard at this point!
+1. Save the dashboard.

 You should now see a list of matching traces in the Table visualization.
-While selecting the `TraceID` or `SpanID` fields will give you the option to either open an Explorer page to visualize the trace or following the data link, selecting any other field (such as `Start time`, `Name` or `Duration`) automatically follows the data link, filling in the `traceId` dashboard variable, and then shows the relevant trace in the trace panel.
+While selecting the **TraceID** or **SpanID** fields will give you the option to either open the **Explore** page to visualize the trace or following the data link, selecting any other field (such as **Start time**, **Name** or **Duration**) automatically follows the data link, filling in the `traceId` dashboard variable, and then shows the relevant trace in the trace panel.

 {{< figure src="/static/img/docs/panels/traces/screenshot-traces-trace-link.png" caption="Selecting the trace link" >}}